plotly/plotlyjs.jl-docs/README.md

 4. At package prompt use command `activate .`.
 Prompt should now read `(plotlyjs.jl-docs) pkg>`
 5. Install necessary Julia packages by entering `instantiate` command at package prompt

-**Python Setup**

-1. Download and install your preferred Python distribution
-2. Create a virtual environment using something like pyenv, venv, or conda
-3. Install dependnencies in `requirements.txt`

 ## Building docs

-After completing installation steps above, you should be able to build the docs by running `make` or `make all`
+After completing installation steps above, you should be able to build the docs by running `make` or `make html`

+Note that `make` will process only modified markdown files from the `julia` directory.
+This will be done in a separate Julia process for each file

+The `make html` will process ALL markdown files in the `julia` directory (even those that have not been modified) in a single Julia process with multiple threads.
+If you need to do a clean build of the docs the `make html` rule will be more efficient